Clara Baur: Biography

 Clara Baur was born in Baden-Württemberg, Germany, on 10 December 1835.
 Her father was a Lutheran preacher.
 Her elder brother Theodore moved to Cincinnati and after a few years he was joined by his brother Emil.
+Her niece Wanda married Chalmers Clifton.
 Baur went out to act as their housekeeper and also offered piano and voice lessons from the house.
-In 1867 she visited Stuttgart to see how their music education was structured.
+In 1867, she visited Stuttgart to see how their music education was structured.
 Baur intended to set up a school based on the European methods.
 She also visited Paris and studied there before she returned and opened her Conservatory of Music at the end of the year in a room rented from the School of Young Ladies run by Clara Nourse.
 She had four tutors including her own voice coach, a cellist and a pianist.
 Baur would arrange accommodation for students from outside of the city.
-By the second year the school expanded to include the Violin, flute and theoretical instruction.
-The conservatory continued to grow and when Baur died in 1912 her niece Bertha took over.
-Eventually the school merged to become the Cincinnati College—Conservatory of Music in 1955 and became part of University of Cincinnati in 1962.
+By the second year, the school expanded to include the violin, flute and theoretical instruction.
+The conservatory continued to grow and when Baur died in 1912, her niece Bertha Baur took over.
+The school merged to become the Cincinnati College—Conservatory of Music in 1955, and it became part of the University of Cincinnati in 1962.

+Baur died from heart failure at her apartments in the Conservatory on 18 December 1912.